-LTSSMaryland contains data related to service provision, including dates of services, activities performed, and billing.
-The contract/agreement monitor will review reports to monitor timeliness and compliance.
-The State will require a CAP for a provider that fails to meet contractual/provider agreement requirements.
+LTSSMaryland contains data related to service provision, including dates of services, activities performed and billing.
+The Department will review reports to monitor timeliness and overall compliance with the requirements of the Provider Solicitation.
+The State will require a CAP for a provider that fails to meet requirements.
 In the event the providers fail to meet the contractual requirements under the CAP, the State will take appropriate action as needed.
-The Department may terminate the Agreement at any time by notifying the provider in writing.
-The provider will submit a transition plan that clearly describes how applicants/enrollees will be assisted regarding the selection of a new provider, transition of files and other data in a Health Insurance Portability and Accountability Act of 1996 (HIPAA)-compliant manner and the reason for termination.
+The Department may terminate the agreement at any time by notifying the provider in writing.
+If the provider wishes to terminate its agreement with the Department, the provider must submit a transition plan that clearly describes how applicants/participants will be assisted regarding the selection of a new provider, transition of files and other data in a HIPAA-compliant manner and the reason for termination.

-B. Coordination and Continuity of Care Standards

-Describe how the State assures that coordination and continuity of care is not negatively impacted by the selective contracting program.
+Coordination and Continuity of Care Standards: Describe how the State assures that coordination and continuity of care is not negatively impacted by the selective contracting program.

-The selective contracting program assures coordination and continuity of care by holding the selected case management entities to the qualifications and performance standards outlined in the solicitation.
-Since the competitive solicitation process is not associated with funding it allows the Department to solely focus on selecting entities that have demonstrated a commitment to supporting the coordination and continuity of care standards and goals of the Department while preventing conflicts of interest in their proposal.
-This selective contracting program improves coordination and continuity of care by limiting the number of agencies increasing the Department's ability to monitor service utilization oversight via reports in LTSSMaryland.
-The reports allow the Department to monitor the number of units of service budgeted on plans of services versus those utilized by the participant, enrollment time frames, reportable events, and other quality indicators.
-The selective contracting program also allows the Department to provide regular technical assistance via the monthly Supports Planning call, billing audits, and annual case management agency.
+The selective contracting program assures coordination and continuity of care by holding the selected case management entities to the qualifications and performance standards outlined in the Provider Solicitation.
+Since the competitive solicitation process is not associated with funding, it allows the Department to solely focus on selecting entities that have demonstrated a commitment to supporting the coordination and continuity of care standards and goals of the Department while preventing conflicts of interest in their proposal.
+This selective contracting program improves coordination and continuity of care by limiting the number of agencies, which increases the Department's ability to monitor service utilization via reports in LTSSMaryland.
+The reports allow the Department to monitor the number of units of service budgeted on POS versus those utilized by the participant, enrollment time frames, REs and other quality indicators.